thomasjsn/uimg/readme.md

 ### Cleanup
 Running the cleanup command `artisan images:cleanup` will:

-* Delete images older than 1 week that have not been viewed
+* Delete images older than 90 days that have not been viewed
 * Delete images that have not been viewed in 1 year
-* Delete images over 10 MiB uploaded over 3 months ago
 * Delete database entries referencing missing image files

 Note that if a caching service is placed in front of µIMG, most requests will not pass through.
 So the `accessed` field in the database does not correctly reflect when the image was last viewed.
 It's important that any caching headers have a shorter `maxage` than 1 year, e.g. 3 months; in which case the `accessed` field might only get updated when the cache is revalidated every 3 months.
 But that still gives a correct indication of which images have been stale for a whole year.